 A program that focuses on the application of social science principles to the study of urban institutions and the forces influencing urban social and political life.
 Includes instruction in urban theory, the development and evolution of urban areas, urban sociology, principles of urban and social planning, and the politics and economics of urban government and services.

 Thinking about majoring in Urban Studies/Affairs?
-Take a look at Cleveland State University or CUNY Queens College!
+Take a look at CUNY Graduate School and University Center or the University of the District of Columbia!
 These schools are some of the best campuses for Urban Studies/Affairs majors.
-Currently, Cleveland State University has 2 graduates earning a Masters degree in Urban Studies/Affairs, while CUNY Queens College has 36 students receiving a Masters degree in Urban Studies/Affairs.
+Currently, CUNY Graduate School and University Center has 28 graduates earning a Masters degree in Urban Studies/Affairs, while the University of the District of Columbia has 1 students receiving a Masters degree in Urban Studies/Affairs.
 Learn more about college options in the table below.

 The highest paying job for Urban Studies/Affairs majors is Sociologists.
 But, another thing to consider is how many job openings there currently is.
 A career that is in high need that a degree in Urban Studies/Affairs can prepare you for is Urban and Regional Planners.